SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-fixed-the-error-when-value-for-latitude-or-longitude-is-zero.md

 ---
 date: 2023-12-14
-title: Fixed the error when value for Latitude or Longitude is zero
+title: Fixed the error when value for latitude or longitude is zero
 product_area: Application enablement & solutions
 change_type:
   - value: change-2c7RdTdXo4